MoAlyousef/soloud-rs/README.md

 There is also a demo gui application (using fltk) [here](https://github.com/fltk-rs/demos/tree/master/musicplayer).

 ## Dependencies
 A Rust compiler, C++ compiler, Cargo, CMake and git (all these need to be in your PATH).
+Ninja is recommended, but not required, and will be used if found.
 This crate uses the miniaudio backend by default which assumes default sound drivers are functional.

 ## Backends
 The default backend is miniaudio, however Soloud supports several backends to varying degrees.
 To enable support of a certain backend, alsa for example: